Pattern Rigidity and the Hilbert-Smith Conjecture: Ahlfors Regular Metric Measure Spaces

-We start with a rather general result about compact group actions on compact metric measure spaces. \begin{lemma} Let $(X, d, \mu )$ be an Ahlfors regular compact metric measure space with Hausdorff dimension $\QQ \geq 1$.
-Let $K$ be a compact topological group acting by uniformly $C$-quasiconformal maps on $(X, d, \mu )$ and equipped with a Haar measure of unit mass.
-Let $d_K$ be the average metric on $X$ given by $d_K(x,y) = \int_K d(g(x),g(y)) dg$.
-Then the Hausdorff dimension of $(X, d_K, \mu )$ does not exceed $Q$. \end{lemma}
+We start with a general result about compact group actions on doubling, Ahlfors regular compact metric measure spaces, e.g. boundaries of one-ended hyperbolic groups. \begin{lemma} Let $(X , d, \mu )$ be a connected, doubling, Ahlfors regular compact metric measure space having Hausdorff dimension $\QQ \geq 1$ (for instance the boundary of a one-ended hyperbolic group or the boundary of the universal cover of a finite volume manifold of pinched negative curvature by Theorems \ref{doubling} \ref{ahlfors} and \ref{ahlfors2}).
+Let $K$ be a compact topological group acting by uniformly $\eta$-quasi-symmetric maps on $(X, d, \mu )$ and equipped with a Haar measure of unit mass.
+Let $C = \eta (1)$, $c=\eta_1^{-1} (1)$, and let $d_K$ be the average metric on $X$ given by $d_K(x,y) = \int_K d(g(x),g(y)) dg$.
+Then the Hausdorff dimension of $(X, d_K, \mu )$ does not exceed $\QQ$. \end{lemma}

 {\bf Proof:} We adapt an argument of Repovs-Scepin \cite{repovs} and Martin \cite{martin-hs} to the present context.
 Assume after normalization, that the total Hausdorff measure of $X$ is one.